NOAA-GFDL/GFDL_atmos_cubed_sphere/README.md

 # Proper usage attribution

-Cite either Putman and Lin (2007) or Harris and Lin (2013) when describing a model using the FV3 dynamical core.
+Cite Putman and Lin (2007) and Harris and Lin (2013) when describing a model using the FV3 dynamical core.
-Cite Chen et al (2013) and Zhou et al (2019) if using the GFDL Microphysics.
+Cite Chen et al (2013) and Zhou et al (2019) when using the GFDL Microphysics.

 # What files are what